Run surveys. Get insights. Unlock growth.

 • How to calculate an NPS score.

-• What are the NPS survey best practices –– including survey questions you should ask to get reliable insights.
+• What are the NPS survey best practices––including survey questions you should ask to get reliable insights.

-So let’s begin!
+So, let's begin!

-What’s the Net Promoter Score?
+What's the Net Promoter Score (NPS)?

 Let's remember how Wikipedia describes NPS.

-Net Promoter or Net Promoter Score (NPS) is a widely used market research metric that typically takes the form of a single NPS survey question asking respondents to rate the likelihood that they would recommend a company, product, or service to a friend or colleague.
+It typically takes the form of a single NPS survey question asking respondents to rate the likelihood that they would recommend a company, product, or service to a friend or colleague.
 The NPS is a proprietary instrument developed by Fred Reichheld, who owns the registered NPS trademark in conjunction with Bain & Company and Satmetrix.
 Its popularity and broad use have been attributed to its simplicity and transparent methodology (source: Wikipedia).

 And the NPS survey lets you calculate it.

-How to calculate the NPS
+How to calculate NPS?

-It’s the best way of measuring customer experience at scale.
-Plus, you don’t need to be a mathematician to understand and use it.
-To find out how to calculate the NPS, let’s start with the basics.
+The NPS calculation is a popular CX metric.
+It helps track the company's customer experience.
+It's the best way of measuring customer experience at scale.
+Plus, you don't need to be a mathematician to understand and use it.
+To find out how to calculate the NPS, let's start with the basics.

-Calculating the NPS is simple.
+Calculating NPS is simple.
 It starts with one scale-based question you usually ask your focus group in an email survey.

 How likely are you to recommend our company to a friend or colleague?